“All that we see or seem is but a dream within a dream” – Edgar Allen Poe

 Looking up from the paper, I could see confident defiance in his stare.
-His predictable quest to make “The Sponge” his own wasn’t going to get a rise out of me.
+His predictable effort to make “The Sponge” his own wasn’t going to get a rise out of me.
 He then continued to read my Father’s prose (which now only Alina could have provided him).

 At a very early age I realized a need to venture out of the house.
 The prevailing despair and darkness in my father’s mood was all encompassing, often sucking me into feeling like, other than my mother, I was his only friend.
 I suppose this was the fuel that nurtured such a special relationship for me with my Grandfather, Simon.
 We both enjoyed escaping to the outdoors, hiking and taking in the sunshine amongst the San Gabriel Mountains.
 If it hadn’t been for our relationship and the goodness in my Grandfather’s tales, I suppose I may have slipped permanently into my Father’s sad dark and all encompassing world.